Fall Fun in Asheville, NC: 10 Things to See & Do

 Location: 9872 Highway 105 South, Banner Elk, NC 28604

 Asheville’s downtown continues to receive praise for its’ lively & continuously expanding foodie scene.
 New restaurants continue to open up and old favorites continue to draw in repeat locals and tourists.
 The streets are lined with eclectic restaurants, craft breweries, coffeehouses, funky shops, local boutiques, museums, and numerous attractions.

 Downtown is the perfect place to take a stroll during the fall season as beautiful colorful trees surround the lovely historic buildings.
 The diverse offerings, artsy vibe, and art deco buildings have earned it the nickname “Paris of the South.”
 During the month of October, there are numerous seasonal events to take part in.
 From ghost tours, to haunted trolley tours, to special screenings of Hocus Pocus and other Halloween classics at local theaters, there really is something for every Halloween lover out there.

 10. Dine with a view

 The Omni Park Grove Inn hands down offers the most spectacular views of the Blue Ridge mountains in town.
 The scenery surrounding the resort is absolutely breathtaking.
-Whether or not you are staying at the resort, you should plan for a visit to take in the mesmerizing mountain scenery.
+Whether or not you are staying at the resort, you should plan for a visit, if anything, just to take in the mesmerizing mountain scenery.

 Location: 290 Macon Ave, Asheville, NC 28804